Egyptian hip-hop: Societal influences of Hip Hop in Egypt

 Hip hop and rap have historically had a slow growing interest in Egypt and the wider MENA at large.
 However, the Arab Spring catapulted the genre into popularity.
 Hip hop in Egypt is a tool for protest and rebellion against the status quo.
 Egyptian hip hop carries criticism against poverty, crisis and chaos.
 And while the genre is gaining more traction among the youth, the general culture of music and art creation for the sake of commercial value makes it difficult for Egyptian hip hop to penetrate the music industry as big artists.

 Egyptian hip hop and the media

 Considering the current social media presence of the younger generation in Egypt and the MENA region at larger, one of the ways that Egyptian hip hop is becoming increasingly popularized is through social media.
 Media such as SoundCloud and YouTube, but also newer outlets such as TikTok is allowing creators on various apps to share music of their preference.
 This has created a domino effect whereby Egyptian music is spread globally and therefore more widely recognised.
 The increased attention to Egyptian Hip Hop has culminated into the popular streaming platform Spotify creating a complete Egyptian rap/Hip Hop playlist called Melouk-El-Scene (translated to mean 'kings of the scene') in 2019.
-The playlist contains the most popular Hip Hop artists of today, including Abyusif, Wegz and Marwan Moussa.
+The playlist contains the most popular Hip Hop artists of today, including Abyusif, Ahmed Nasser"El Joker",Wegz and Marwan Moussa.